2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 That's why, despite being average-at-best defensively and limited off the bounce, he was invaluable for the Miami Heat.
 Among their rotation players, only Kelly Olynyk had a wider on/off split (plus-2.5 with Ellington, minus-1.6 without).

+If Jusuf Nurkic is hoping to score a giant offer, he may need to look beyond Portland.
+The Blazers reportedly discussed a sign-and-trade with the New Orleans Pelicans for DeMarcus Cousins—now with the Warriors—but hit "a road block" since he and Nurkic share the same agent, per ESPN.com's Chris Haynes.

-As a 7-foot plodder with zero career three-point makes, Jusuf Nurkic seems in danger of being left behind in the pace-and-space NBA.
-Then again, the game was already wide open in 2016-17 when he set a nightly fire under the Portland Trail Blazers with 15.2 points, 10.4 rebounds, 3.2 assists, 1.9 blocks and 1.3 steals.
+This offseason could be getting trickier to navigate for Nurkic, who seems in danger of being left behind by the pace-and-space NBA as a 7-foot plodder with zero career triples.
+Then again, the game was already wide open in 2016-17 when he set a nightly fire under Blazers with 15.2 points, 10.4 rebounds, 3.2 assists, 1.9 blocks and 1.3 steals.

 Those look like building-block numbers, especially for a squad seeking consistency from somewhere beyond its backcourt.